joshzwiebel/Mandelbrot-Project/README.md

 This project started in early March and is on-going due to its relatively broad scope (web languages and mathematical algorithms).

-<b>Note that this is a collaborated project with joshz123.
-This repository is created with a copy of all the files for people to check out</b>

 # Goals of the project
 1. Create a dynamic Mandelbrot viewer
 2. Extend the functionality to the filled Julia Sets (animated)